japaneseTemmie/backup-tool/README.md

 - SHA-256 based hash verification after copy.
 - Simple exclusion system.
 - Easy-to-read JSON-based configuration file.
+- No external dependencies.
+Only the Python standard library :3

 # Usage

 To use the tool, ensure you have atleast Python 3.10.
-Then, simply put your 'rules' in a `rules.json` file.
+Then, simply put your 'rules' in a `rules.json` file located in the same directory as the program.
 Which must follow the JSON structure.

 Example `rules.json`: